Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.48).
+- The Rockies have a 5.49 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to give up 170 total home runs at a rate of 1.4 per game (second-most in baseball).
+- Rockies pitchers combine to surrender the second-most home runs in baseball (171 total, 1.4 per game).

-- Blach gets the start for the Rockies, his fifth of the season.
-He is 1-1 with a 4.22 ERA and 13 strikeouts in 32 2/3 innings pitched.
+- The Rockies will send Gomber (9-9) to the mound to make his 25th start of the season as he looks for his 10th win.
+He is 9-9 with a 5.33 ERA and 81 strikeouts through 125 2/3 innings pitched.

-- The lefty last pitched on Friday against the Los Angeles Dodgers, when he went six innings, allowing one earned run while giving up three hits.
+- His most recent appearance came on Saturday against the Los Angeles Dodgers, when the left-hander went five innings, surrendering two earned runs while allowing eight hits.

-- The 32-year-old has put up an ERA of 4.22, with 3.7 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .315 against him.

 © 2023 Data Skrive.
 All rights reserved.